MorrellLAB/BAD_Mutations/README.md

 BAD_Mutations (**B**LAST-**A**lign-**D**eleterious?) performs a likelihood
 ratio test (LRT) for the prediction of deleterious variants, as described in [Chun and Fay (2009)](http://genome.cshlp.org/content/19/9/1553.abstract).
-The package is designed to identify deleterious mutations in plant species.
+The package is designed to identify deleterious variants in plant species.

 Data Sources
 ------------